MicrosoftDocs/cognitive-toolkit-docs/articles/ReleaseNotes/CNTK_2_0_Beta_12_Release_Notes.md

 ## CNTK NuGet package

 A new set of NuGet Packages is provided with this Release.
 The packages have the following new features:
-* CNTK V2 C++ Library is now published as a part of Nuget packages.
+* CNTK V2 C++ Library is now published as a part of NuGet packages.
-* `CNTK.GPU` and `CNTK.CPUOnly` Nuget packages now contain header files, libraries and all dependent dll libraries required to use the C++ library for training and evaluation.
+* `CNTK.GPU` and `CNTK.CPUOnly` NuGet packages now contain header files, libraries and all dependent dll libraries required to use the C++ library for training and evaluation.
 Both debug and release builds are supported.

-**IMPORTANT!** In Visual Studio *Manage Nuget Packages* Window change the default option *Stable Only* to *Include Prerelease*.
+**IMPORTANT!** In Visual Studio *Manage NuGet Packages* Window change the default option *Stable Only* to *Include Prerelease*.
 Otherwise the packages will not be visible.
 The Package version should be ```2.0-beta12```.

 **IMPORTANT!** NuGet package in this Release contains a **breaking change** related to the way CNTK libraries are digitally signed.
 See *Breaking changes* section in the beginning of these Release Notes.